mattdesl/fontpath-gl/README.md

 - `mode` a primitive type, defaults to `gl.TRIANGLES`
 - `color` a RGBA color to tint the text, defaults to white `[1, 1, 1, 1]`
 - `shader` a shader to use when rendering the glyphs, instead of the default.
+See [gl-basic-shader](https://www.npmjs.org/package/gl-basic-shader) for details on uniform/attribute names
 - `simplifyAmount` in the case of the default poly2tri triangulator, this provides a means of simplifying the path to reduce the total number of vertices

 ### `mesh.color`